Overview

 2. Design Your Template

 Create a single Embeddable template that will serve as the base for all your SEM pages.
-Include:
+Include:- A dynamic title section that pulls from the CMS

 - Content areas that can be populated from the CMS